 Per the Herald, "Durham musician Billy Stevens lived in Sunnyside."
 Stevens is quoted in a September 27, 1987 article

-[B]etween the time Mrs. Jesse Harper Erwin, Jr. had left the house and Hillhaven had taken over, "the house was empty and left basically open. at that time, furnishings were stolen and sold, people took pillars off fireplaces, even the city came and collected copper from pipes.
+[B]etween the time Mrs. Mary Michie (one of J H Erwin Sr.'s daughters) had left the house and Hillhaven had taken over, "the house was empty and left basically open.
+At that time, furnishings were stolen and sold, people took pillars off fireplaces, even the city came and collected copper from pipes.
 As a result, the bathrooms came into disuse."

 "Then, in 1968 or '69, the first group of community people - ex-Duke and off-campus - began moving in, and from then on passed rooms from person to person.
 The highest rent they ever paid was $200 for the whole house, and anywhere from four to 10 people lived there at one time."